ksunilt/trade-assist/README.md

 File name : utility/telegram_utility.py
     - This file contains functions that is required to send telegram messages and notifications to the end user.

+Application Flow --
+1. Scheduled SGX report will be generated at 8:30 AM IST.
+2. Fyers login process will kickstart at 8:45 AM IST to get the auth token which is valid for 24 hours.
+3. Pre-open market report will be executed as per the schedule at 9:10 to find the gapup and gapdown stocks.
+4. Strategy will be executed at 9:30 AM IST to find the buying opportunity.
+    a.
+Lists out the holdings and place stop loss for the holding stock.
+SL Price will be determinded based on the existing porfit and candle stock pattern.
+    b.
+Checks the Fund balance and if there is no enough fund, then the program terminates.
+    c.
+Generate OHLC data for all the stocks in holdings and in favriote stocks.
+OHLC will be converted into Heikin Ashi to reduec the noise in candles.
+    d.
+Generates datasets for the stock like, SMA long, SMA short, stock trend.